keithotuomagie/telcom_analysis/README.md

 A false positive is associated with a customer that was identified as a client that churned.
 However, the customer did not churn.
 In other words, SyriaTelcom did not lose the actual business.

-A false negative is associated with a customer that was identified as a client that did not churn, but actually discontinued the service.
+A false negative is associated with a customer that was identified as not churning, but the client discontinued the service in reality.
 This is a loss of revenue for SyriaTelcom.

 As a result, any model created needs to minimize the amount of false negatives.
 Recall is the appropriate model evaluation metric that accentuates the identification of false negatives.